Overview

 There are two specializations for this trade:

-• Parts technician: the specific duties a parts technician performs depend upon the size of the wholesale, retail or warehouse distribution business and the types of parts involved.
-In this role, you will sell supplies and parts, order parts, keep inventories, receive supplies, catalogue parts, organize returns, maintain records, submit bills, prepare statements and receive payments.
+• Parts technician: you’ll sell supplies and parts, order parts, keep inventories, receive supplies, catalogue parts, organize returns, maintain records, submit bills, prepare statements and receive payments.
+These duties depend on the size of the wholesale, retail or warehouse distribution business and the types of parts involved.

-• Materials technician: as a materials technician, you will prepare and ship orders, process returns, complete inventory processes in place, interact with customers, handle products, operate equipment and calculate transportation costs.
+• Materials technician: you’ll prepare and ship orders, process returns, complete inventory processes in place, interact with customers, handle products, operate equipment and calculate transportation costs.

 Parts and materials technicians are skilled tradespeople who are self-motivated and enjoy working with people.
 This line of work is most fulfilling for those who enjoy business practices.